 In addition to coursework on a selected region, international studies majors are required to study abroad and are encouraged to spend at least one semester overseas and learn a foreign language.

-Elon is a national leader in study abroad and offers students more than two dozen programs.
+Elon is a national leader in study abroad and offers students approximately 80 semester abroad options.
 Financial assistance, including need-based aid, is available.
 International Studies majors have participated in winter term programs from China to Costa Rica.
-They have also spent semesters studying in London, Egypt, Ghana, Argentina, and China, among others.
+They have also spent semesters studying in London, Egypt, Ghana, Argentina, Czech Republic, Rwanda, Vietnam and China, among others.

 Internships provide students with excellent opportunities to gain professional experience before they graduate.
 Many international studies majors complement their academic work and study abroad experiences by completing internships with organizations nationwide and overseas.